-Misunderstanding the meaning of the word ‘sorry’ can make it difficult for some people to say sorry.
-Because the word covers much more than just reconciliation between two friends or telling that we did something wrong.
+Misunderstanding the meaning of the word 'sorry' can make it difficult for some people to say sorry.
+Because the word covers much more than just reconciliation between two friends or saying that we did something wrong.

 The origin of the word sorry

 In ancient English, the word sārig was used, which is related to the noun sore.
 The meaning of this word is freely translated "in pain" or "sadness."
 Sore is, therefore, also related to the word "sorrow."

 Therefore, it is also incorrect that saying sorry is, by definition, equivalent to offering an apology.
 The word can be used in many more ways and essentially means that you are sad about something or are in pain.